 PvP Grinding Plan

 We have covered the most fundamental subsections of the huge topic, called the PvP System.
-And now we will show you one of many winning strategies so you could get closer to the desired Rank.
+Now we will show you one of many winning strategies so you can get closer to the desired Rank.
 Remember, that you are the only one, who can decide what and how to do, and this is just one working scheme out of many.

 Ranking points in Classic WoW are calculated with the help of rather complicated math formulas, so we won’t terrorize the reader with them.
-Making the long story short we will say that Player’s Rank is based on their current Rank Points, on how many CP they have earned during the week, how much decay they have at the moment, and also their current Rank.
+To make a long story short we will say that Player’s Rank is based on their current Rank Points, on how many CP they have earned during the week, how much decay they have at the moment, and also their current Rank.
 The system will reward the Player with this or that Rank, interacting with all these figures.

 In case you plan to reach the top PvP titles, you will need to first, make a good viable plan, and second, be mentally and physically prepared to spend days, weeks, and even months in the game with the only purpose — kill as many other Characters as you possibly can.